An outdoor film programme highlighting the artistic, playful, and expressive form of short and medium length films.

 About the filmmakers

-A graduate from Kanazawa College of Art, Department of Fine Art, Oil Painting course in 2015, Kiyamamizuki subsequently received a master’s degree from the Department of Animation at Tokyo University of the Arts Graduate School of Film and New Media in 2019.
+A graduate from Kanazawa College of Art, Department of Fine Art, Oil Painting course in 2015, Mizuki Kiyama subsequently received a master’s degree from the Department of Animation at Tokyo University of the Arts Graduate School of Film and New Media in 2019.
 Her MFA degree work Bath House of Whales, was selected for the Lotte Reiniger Promotion Award, from Stuttgart International Festival of Animated Film 2020.
 Her other film On the Way Home (2018) received the Best Student Animation Film Award from XV International Festival-Workshop of Film Schools Kinoproba (Ekaterinburg, Russia) and has screened domestically and internationally, including at the 64th International Short Film Festival Oberhausen (Oberhausen,Germany)

 Pham Ngoc Lan was born and raised in Hanoi, Vietnam.
 After completing a degree in urban planning, he became a self-taught filmmaker at the age of 27.
 He is an alumnus of Berlinale Talents in Berlin (2015 and 2018) and Tokyo (2017).
 He has also participated in SEAFIC x Produire au Sud (2016), Busan APM (2016) and the Cannes L’Atelier (2017).
 His first documentary short film, The Story of Ones (2012), was selected for numerous festivals while his subsequent fiction films Another City (2016) and Blessed Land (2019) both premiered in Berlinale Shorts.
 His debut feature film, Cu Li Never Cries, celebrated its world premiere in the 2024 Panoramaand received the GWFF Best First Feature Award, among many other accolades.